Madhur

 Madhur is a temple town located in the Kasaragod district of Kerala, India.

 Location

-Madhur town is located to the East of Kasaragod at a distance of 8 kilometers.
+Madhur town is located 8 km northeast of Kasaragod city and 6 km south of the Kasaragod district collectorate.

 Madhur Temple

 Madhur Temple is one of the biggest temples of Kasaragod district.
 Its peculiar spherical shape and the riverside location gives it a unique charm.
 A large number of visitors come to see the temple from Karnataka and Tamil Nadu.